 Like any worry or anxiety, the best way to overcome analysis paralysis is to understand that it’s happening and make an action plan that doesn’t involve fear as a motivating factor.

 Start by knowing your investment style and how it can affect your asset choices.
 What is your tolerance for risk?
 Do you feel comfortable taking on more risk for the potential of a greater return, or would you prefer to play it a bit safer for more moderate returns?
-If you saw your portfolio go lower for a period of time, would you lose sleep?
+If you saw the value of your investments dip for a period of time, would you lose sleep?
 Do you have time on your side – in other words, is retirement 20 years away or just around the corner?
 Once you understand how much risk you feel comfortable taking, you’ll know better what to look for in your investments.

-Research is important, but limit yourself to a few key articles or tools.
+Research is important but limit yourself to a few key articles or tools.
 Get to know which analysts are well respected (check out Qtrade’s Analyst Ratings tool).
 At some point, you’ll notice that reading different sources won’t necessarily provide you with more useable information – just information overload.

 Rather than trying to understand, weigh and compare every piece of information available, the best way to protect yourself from risk is to diversify your portfolio.
 At any particular time, while one sector maybe doing poorly, another may be taking off.
 The same holds true for investments.

-You want to stop striving for perfection.
+Stop striving for perfection.
 There is no perfect investment.
 There is no perfect decision.
-The stock market can be volatile.
-Life, and stock markets, can be unpredictable.
+Life, as with financial markets, can be unpredictable.
 Remember that investing is about long-term gains.

 Show analysis paralysis the door

-For Mandy Wilson, the best way to get past analysis paralysis was to start slowly and try a few things out until she got comfortable with investing regularly.
+The best way to get past analysis paralysis is to start slowly and try a few things out until you get comfortable with investing regularly.
 Think about opening a free 30-day trial account with Qtrade and you can explore to your heart’s content.

 The information contained in this article was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
 This material is for informational and educational purposes and it is not intended to provide specific advice including, without limitation, investment, financial, tax or similar matters.